 "We are weak in qualifying.
 At least we will suffer for just one session.
 Seriously, we've improved.
 And in the race we are strong".

-Plus, you can overtake at the Nurburgring.
+Plus, you can overtake at the Nürburgring.
 Rubens Barrichello completes the equation:

 "I want to give this single-seater its first victory".

-The debut of Frank Montagny, Renault reserve, at the wheel of the Jordan as the third driver on Friday is a strange case.
-The French driver tests the Bridgestone tires before returning to wear the blue jacket of the French team (which mounts the Michelins).
-Montagny was so curious to test the competitors' tires that the mechanics made him try six sets instead of the four required by the regulation.
-On Saturday 28 May 2005 the pole position of the European Grand Prix, which was held in Germany, is for the first time of the German Nick Heidfeld with the Williams powered by the Bavarian BMWs.
+The debut of Franck Montagny, Renault reserve driver, at the wheel of the Jordan as the third driver on Friday is a strange case.
+The French driver tests the Bridgestone tyres before returning to wear the blue jacket of the French team (which uses Michelins).
+Montagny was so curious to test the competitors' tyres that the mechanics made him try six sets instead of the four required by the regulation.
+On Saturday, May 28, 2005, the pole position of the European Grand Prix, held in Germany, was for the first time of the German Nick Heidfeld with the Williams powered by the Bavarian BMWs.
 He chose the right place, Nick Heidfeld, to take the first pole position of his Formula 1 career.
-In front of tens of thousands of fans, the Williams driver unexpectedly installed himself in front of everyone.
-And he hit his teammate, the Australian Mark Webber, who had to settle for third place.
+In front of tens of thousands of fans, the Williams driver unexpectedly put himself in front of everyone.
+And he delivered a blow to his teammate, the Australian Mark Webber, who had to settle for third place.
 Nick is another product of that talent scout named Peter Sauber.
 For three seasons the Swiss manufacturer had kept him with him, coming from the Mercedes nurseries, after his debut in 2000 with Prost.
 Then he had been forced to let him go, as it was better to bring a driver home with a suitcase full of dollars, that is capable of at least attracting some rich sponsors.
-On Monday 31 January 2005, in Valencia, Williams presented its new car and had to communicate the name of the second driver.
-In the ballot until the previous evening were Nick Heidfled, in fact, and the Brazilian Antonio Pizzonia.
+On Monday, January 31, 2005, in Valencia, Williams presented its new car and had to communicate the name of the second driver.
+In fact, on the ballot until the previous evening were Nick Heidfled and Brazilian Antonio Pizzonia.
+Once on stage, Frank Williams had announced that the chosen one was the twenty-eight-year-old from Mönchengladbach, the same hometown as another driver who has frequented the circus in recent years, namely Heinz-Harald Frentzen.
+Pizzonia's desperation, little Nick's infinite joy.

 "That was the most beautiful and lucky day of my life so far".

-Heidfeld's story is intertwined with that of other pilots.
-Karting (first lessons on the track named after Wolfgang von Trips in Kerpen, the same one on which the Schumacher brothers learned), minor formulas, the McLaren junior team with success in the Formula 3000 championship.
-All-round sportsman, inseparable from his laptop, lover of modern art and literature.
-Reserved attitudes, few friends in the environment, a small dose of presumption, Nick is a kind of abbey at the wheel.
-Looking at him, he is just over one meter sixty tall, the physique of a jockey, you would say he is submissive, weak.
-But in the cockpit of a single-seater the boy transforms.
-As he demonstrated in Monte-Carlo with his second place, his best result since his debut day, conquered by passing Mark Webber and then Fernando Alonso.
+With a reserved attitude, few friends in the environment, and a small dose of presumption, Nick is a kind of abbot at the wheel.
+Looking at him, he is just over one meter sixty tall, with the physique of a jockey, you would say he is submissive, weak.
+But in the cockpit of a single-seater, the boy transforms.
+As he demonstrated in Monte-Carlo with his second place, his best result since his debut, conquered by overtaking Mark Webber and then Fernando Alonso.
 And now?
 What will happen in the race?

-In Monte-Carlo it was a festival of overtaking, let alone on a wide and mixed track like the Nurburgring.
+In Monte-Carlo, it was a festival of overtaking, let alone on a wide and mixed track like the Nürburgring.
 However, not everyone in the Maranello team shares the same confidence.
 Michael Schumacher, for example, says:

 "It would already be nice to get into the points.
 The podium?
 Let's hope".